 Most importantly, we have an amazing Customer Support team that can help with any issue!

 What are some ways to improve the ease-of-use of remote diabetes care platforms?

 Simplicity is key.
 Limiting the number of web or phone applications needed and accounts to create (and remember!) makes everyone’s life easier.
-Even for someone tech-savvy like me, I got all mixed up at a recent appointment because there were 3 different apps and 2 different accounts that I needed–just to see ONE doctor!
+Even for someone tech-savvy like me, I got all mixed up at a recent appointment because there were three different apps and two different accounts that I needed—just to see ONE doctor!

 Also, I believe having a great Customer Support team is essential!
 There will always be hiccups with technology and it’s always nice to have a real person help you.

 What are you excited about in regards to the future of technology in diabetes care?